-In business, we often fall into a subtle but costly trap: celebrating the green lines.
-When the operating profit aligns with the forecast or the costs sit neatly within the approved budget, it's tempting to relax.
-But here's the uncomfortable truth — financial comfort can hide financial complacency.
+In business, it is easy to fall into a subtle but costly trap: celebrating “green lines”.
+When operating profit aligns with the forecast or costs remain within the approved budget, it is tempting to relax.
+Yet financial comfort often hides financial complacency, masking inefficiencies that gradually erode performance and competitiveness.

 Many budgets are built with cushions — contingency lines, conservative estimates, or built-in inefficiencies meant to accommodate uncertainty.
 That's understandable.
 But it's not necessarily a success when actual costs land within those padded figures.
 It could signal lost potential.